data-apis/scipy-2023-presentation/paper.rst

    as commonly found in libraries such as NumPy, PyTorch, TensorFlow, Dask, and CuPy.

-   The establishment and subsequent adoption of the standard will reduce ecosystem fragmentation and facilitate array library interoperation in user code and among array-consuming libraries, such as scikit-learn and SciPy.
+   The establishment and subsequent adoption of the standard aims to reduce ecosystem fragmentation and facilitate array library interoperation in user code and among array-consuming libraries, such as scikit-learn and SciPy.